-Chair means the Director elected under rule to chair meetings of the Directors.
+Chair means the Director elected under rule 13.4 to chair meetings of the Directors or under rule Error!
+Reference source not found. for meetings of the members (as the c ase may be).

 Company means the company named at the beginning of this document whatever its name is for the time being.